fleetdm/fleet/handbook/demand/README.md

 **Direct send**: This is a great option to send when we already have the name, address, and email address of the person we are sending an item to.

 - Log in to [Postal](https://app.postal.io/items/postals) and make sure "Approved items" is checked in the top left.
-- For approved items, hover over the item that you would like to send and click the paper airplane icon.
+- For approved items, hover over the item you want to send and click the paper airplane icon.
 - Choose the "Direct" tab and find an existing contact or create a new one.
-- To create a new contact click the plus sign and fill out the name, email, and shipping address.
+- To create a new contact, click the plus sign and fill out the name, email, and shipping address.
-- Select "Configure your item", continue on to "Review", and "Confirm and Send"
+- Select "Configure your item," continue to "Review," and "Confirm and Send."

 ### Send swag for community contributions to Fleet
 - Reach out to the contributor to thank them for their contribution